- Life at Simpson

 Jazz Festival

-Simpson College Jazz Festival 2025 January 23rd and 24th
+Simpson College Jazz Festival 2026, January 22nd and January 23rd

 About the SCJF

-Now in its 20th year, the Simpson College Jazz Festival has become a staple for promoting jazz and jazz education in central Iowa and beyond!
+For over 20 years, the Simpson College Jazz Festival has become a staple for promoting jazz and jazz education in central Iowa and beyond!
 The event is open to all high school jazz ensembles and serves as a qualifying event for the Iowa Jazz Championships.
-Alternatively, bands are also welcome to participate for “Comments Only”!
+Alternatively, bands are also welcome to participate for “Comments Only” or bring their student combos for non-competitive performance!

 Held annually in January, the festival attracts some of the finest high school jazz ensembles in the state and prides itself on hosting some of the most renowned judges of any festival in Iowa.